Career Counseling

 Research and Enrichment Opportunities

-In addition to opportunities offered through the combined M.D./Ph.D., M.D./M.P.H. and M.D./M.B.A. programs, students are encouraged to partake in 12 additional months of competitive intramural or extramural research.
+In addition to opportunities offered through the combined M.D./Ph.D. and M.D./M.P.H. programs, students are encouraged to partake in 12 additional months of competitive intramural or extramural research.
 This is usually done after the second- or third-years of medical school, although it can be done after the first- or fourth-year as well.
 UConn students have been very successful in securing nationally offered research positions, such as at the Centers for Disease Control and the National Institutes of Health.
 Students can also apply for UConn’s Fifth-Year Enrichment Program.
 If selected, students receive a research stipend from the university and mentoring in securing research positions.

 Associate and Assistant Deans of Students